5 Reasons We Love Patty Jewett Porchfest

 Colorado Springs has some excellent music festivals, summer concerts and neighborhood gatherings, but when it comes to pure block party, there’s none better than Patty Jewett Porchfest.
 Since 2017, neighbors far and wide have gathered in the streets of the leafy downtown Patty Jewett neighborhood to celebrate live music, movement and community.
 Bands play on porches.
 Food trucks serve local deliciousness.
 Friends arrive on foot and on bikes, then pull up lawn chairs, lay on blankets and dance in driveways and streets.

 That community is a festive, welcoming scene brought together each year by grassroots, cooperative efforts.
-“My favorite part of Porchfest is seeing old and new Patty Jewett neighbors out enjoying great local music and supporting food trucks on a September Sunday afternoon,” says Chris Orsborn, one of this year’s organizers.
+“My favorite part of Porchfest is seeing old and new Patty Jewett neighbors out enjoying great local music and supporting food trucks on a September Sunday afternoon,” says Chris Orsborn, president emeritus of the Patty Jewett Neighborhood Association board.
 “I love the way Porchfest gets awesome local support so that we’re able to put the event on for free.”

 This year, Patty Jewett Porchfest happens Sunday, Sept.
-10, 1-5 p.m. on the 1400 to 1700 blocks of N. Franklin Street.
-Plus, Good Neighbors Meeting House and the Patty Jewett Clubhouse will keep the party going with live music after Porchfest.
-(Good Neighbors will kick it off early with a Jazzy Brunch too.)
+14, 1-5 p.m. on the 1400 to 1700 blocks of N. Royer Street.
+Plus, Good Neighbors Meeting House will keep the party going with live music after Porchfest.
 Here’s what we love most about this block party with all the details you need to join the fun at Patty Jewett Porchfest.

 1. The Music

-Bass player for Ashlee and the Longshot Revival performing at Porchfest 2022.
+Ashlee and the Longshot Revival perform at Porchfest 2022.

-Holding down the bass line for Ashlee and the Longshot Revival at Porchfest 2022.
+Ashlee and the Longshot Revival performing at Porchfest 2022.
 Photo by Stephen Martin, Explore With Media.

 Food trucks and the concert crowds at Porchfest.